Research Topics

 Graph drawing

-The field of graph drawing studies the question how to draw a given graph in the best possible way.
-There are various design criteria as to what is meant by “good” in this context.
+The field of graph drawing studies how to draw a given graph in the best possible way.
+There are various design criteria for what is considered “good” in this context.
 Among other things, one wants to allow as few edge crossings as possible.
-Also small angles and (after normalization) small edge lengths should be avoided.
+Small angles and (after normalization) small edge lengths should also be avoided.
 In general, it is very difficult to solve these problems optimally.
 However, there are a number of graph classes for which good drawings can be efficiently computed.
-The large number of relevant graph classes, different drawing styles and the possible combinations of design criteria create a variety of interesting questions.
+The large number of relevant graph classes, different drawing styles, and the possible combinations of design criteria create a variety of interesting questions.

 Countable combinatorics

-In the field of countable combinatorics, we investigate how many structures can be contained in a graph (or can be realized on a set of points).
+In the field of countable combinatorics, we investigate how many structures a graph can contain (or how many can be realized on a set of points).
 Upper and lower bounds for the maximum number are usually of interest here.
 Typical structures that are considered are (crossing-free) cycles, spanning trees, matchings, or forests.
-Knowing the bounds is often from interest when, due to the lack of an efficient algorithm, it is necessary to search through the entire solution space of a problem (for example Hamilton cycled in the TSP-problem).
+Knowing the bounds is often of interest when, due to the lack of an efficient algorithm, it is necessary to search through the entire solution space of a problem (for example, Hamilton cycles in the TSP).
 In this case, one can use the bounds for the maximum number to obtain statements about the worst-case running time.